-Dozens of Americans die each year due to exposure to cold.
-Add to that the number of vehicle accidents and fatalities; fires due to dangerous use of heaters, and other winter weather fatalities.
+Winter weather can be deadly.
+Dozens of Americans die each year from exposure to cold.
+Others are killed in vehicle accidents, fires caused by dangerous use of heaters, and other winter weather accidents.
 Heavy accumulations of ice can bring down trees and topple utility poles/communication towers, disrupting communications and power for days.
 Even small accumulations of ice can be extremely dangerous to motorists and pedestrians.
 Bridges and overpasses are particularly dangerous because they freeze before other surfaces.
 Harford County often experiences extreme winters accompanied by widespread power outages.
-You must prepare properly to avoid the winter weather hazards.
+Prepare properly to avoid the winter weather hazards.

 Dress warmly with layers of loose-fitting light weight clothing and stay dry.
 Wear mittens, hats, scarves, and water repellent coats.